qdrant/landing_page/qdrant-landing/content/articles/hybrid-search.md

 ---
-title: Hybrid keyword and vector based search with Qdrant and Tantivy
+title: 50 Shades of Hybrid Search
-short_description: Keyword and vector search may coexist.
-Here is how to take best from both worlds!
+short_description: What Hybrid Search is and how to get the best of both worlds.
-description: Qdrant and Tantivy might be used together to bring both vector and keyword based search experience.
+description: What Hybrid Search is and how to get the best of both worlds.
-preview_dir: /articles_data/hybrid-search-with-tantivy/preview
+preview_dir: /articles_data/hybrid-search/preview
-social_preview_image: /articles_data/hybrid-search-with-tantivy/social_preview.png
+social_preview_image: /articles_data/hybrid-search/social_preview.png
-small_preview_image: /articles_data/hybrid-search-with-tantivy/icon.svg
+small_preview_image: /articles_data/hybrid-search/icon.svg
 weight: 5
 author: Kacper Łukawski
 author_link: https://medium.com/@lukawskikacper